Porcellio scaber ‘Orange Koi’ is a zesty isopod morph.

 That’s why we recommend our partners, Rubber Ducky Isopods.
 They go to great lengths to make sure your isopod culture arrives safe and healthy (and shipping is included in the price, so you always know what you’re paying!).

-We don’t currently sell Orange Koi Isopods – but we’re adding new species all the time! 👉 Why not check out the isopod species for sale on our shop.
+We don’t currently sell these isopods on our own store, but we’re adding new species all the time!
+Why not check out our current isopod species for sale?

 Orange You Excited?